harfbuzz/harfbuzz/README.md

 For testing and profiling, see [TESTING.md](TESTING.md).

-To get a better idea of where HarfBuzz stands in the text rendering stack you may want to read [State of Text Rendering][6], though, that document is many years old.
+To get a better idea of where HarfBuzz stands in the text rendering stack you may want to read [State of Text Rendering 2024][6].
 Here are a few presentation slides about HarfBuzz at the Internationalization and Unicode Conference over the years:

 *   November 2014, [Unicode, OpenType, and HarfBuzz: Closing the Circle][7],